manuelgug/allele_data_filtering.R/README.md

 - `path_to_file`: Path to the input allele data file.
 - `CFilteringMethod`: Filtering method for contaminants.
 Options: `max`, `q95`, `amp_max`, `amp_q95`.

---*max*: single threshold derived from the maximum read count from all amplicons across negative controls --*q95*: single threshold derived from the 95th percentile of read counts from all amplicons across negative controls --*amp_max*: maximum read count for each amplicon across negative controls --*amp_q95*:  95th percentile of read counts for each amplicon across negative controls
+  *max*: single threshold derived from the maximum read count from all amplicons across negative controls

+  *q95*: single threshold derived from the 95th percentile of read counts from all amplicons across negative controls

+  *amp_max*: maximum read count for each amplicon across negative controls

+  *amp_q95*:  95th percentile of read counts for each amplicon across negative controls
 - `MAF`: Minimum allele frequency.
 Default: 0.02.

 ## Example